CivicActions/ssp-toolkit/docs/ssp.md

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: identity verification of the CivicActions admins.

 ### Part b)

 #### LINCS specific control or LINCS Responsibility

-Initial authenticator content (a unique email address – not previously used in any other account) is provided by the customer.
-CivicActions Implementation staff use that email address to provide the new user with Admin access.
-Before the Admin has access, they are required to create their own passwords; however, the passwords Admins choose must conform to the password criteria defined:

-* Enforce password history = 24

-* Minimum password length = 15
+LINCS admins in collaboration with CivicActions Operations are responsible for provisioning and de-provisioning end user accounts in compliance with the authentication requirements described herein.

 #### Drupal specific control support

-Internal initial password requirements set by CivicActions admins and ongoing password refreshes by internal user follow the requirements set in the Identification and Authentication Policy.
+Initial authenticator content (a unique email address – not previously used in any other account) is provided by the user.
+Internal initial password requirements set by CivicActions Operations and ongoing password refreshes by internal user follow the requirements set in the Identification and Authentication Policy.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  internal authentication for CivicActions admins.

-Customer Requirement

-LINCS customers are responsible for provisioning and de-provisioning end user accounts in compliance with the authentication requirements described above (i.e., password strengths).